kheffah/Healthcare-Database-APIs/README.md

 # Healthcare-Database-APIs
-Tools for interaction with various healthcare databases, including CDC, chicagohealthatlas etc
+Tools for interaction with various healthcare databases, including CDC, chicagohealthatlas etc.
+These are convenience utilities for practice purposes.